HTWDMAR/LITsis/README.md

-# Literat_analysis
+# Litansis

-## Literature Analysis - what is it?
+## Litansis - what is it?

-**Literat_analysis** is a simple Python based tool for analyzing meta and functional trends for a set of **reserach articles** from [e.g., web of science](https://mjl.clarivate.com/home).
+**Litansis** is a simple Python based tool for analyzing meta and functional trends for a set of **reserach articles** from [e.g., web of science](https://mjl.clarivate.com/home).
 Additionally, further a set of tools (sensitivity, visualization) to analyze the mathmatical formulations in those articles.

 Codes developed were by part of the academic course work at [TU Dresden](https://tu-dresden.de/bu/umwelt/hydro/igw) and [HTW Dresden](https://www.htw-dresden.de/hochschule/fakultaeten/bauingenieurwesen/studium/lehrgebiete/wasserwesen).
 Basically, the codes allows to perform **meta analysis** and **functional analysis** of the research articles.